RIPAGlobal/scimitar/README.md

 ### Tests

+You will need to have PostgreSQL running.
+This database is chosen for tests to prove case-insensitive behaviour via detection of ILIKE in generated queries.
+Using SQLite would have resulted in a more conceptually self-contained test suite, but SQLite is case-insensitive by default and uses "LIKE" either way, making it hard to "see" if the query system is doing the right thing.

-The tests use [RSpec](http://rspec.info) and require SQLite to be installed on your system.
-After `bundle install`, set up the test database with:
+After `bundle install` and with PostgreSQL up, set up the test database with:

 ```shell
 pushd spec/apps/dummy